-Important Notes about the Support Worker Database:
+Important Notes about the CHAP Program:

-- 1. It is the responsibility of the parent/guardian/caregiver who wishes to obtain a worker for their son/daughter to call, interview, hire, pay and supervise the Support Worker.
-Community Living Wallaceburg (CLW) does not provide supervision for the workers. - Support Workers are not CLW employees.
-Payment is made directly by the family who contracts the worker.
-CLW will not assume any responsibility for disagreements over fees/payments/services provided.
-Any problems in this regard must be resolved between the Worker and the family that contracts the worker. - 3.
-COMMUNITY LIVING WALLACEBURG will add new workers to the registry as they become available.
+- It is the responsibility of the parent/guardian who wishes to obtain a worker for their son/daughter to call, interview, hire, pay and supervise the CHAP Worker.
+The CHAP Program does not provide supervision for the workers. - 2.
+The CHAP Program will check references.
+We contact references as part of our intake process, but the family can still choose to do this as well. - 3.
+CHAP Workers are not CHAP Program employees.
+Payment to the CHAP Worker is made directly by the family who contracts the worker.
+The CHAP Program will not assume any responsibility for disagreements over fees/payments/services provided.
+Any problems in this regard must be resolved between the CHAP Worker and the family that contracts the worker. - 4.
+Some parts of Sudbury/Manitoulin are more difficult to recruit workers for.
+As well, some requests are difficult to fill due to the travel time or type of hours requested.
+The CHAP Program coordinators recruit on an ongoing basis and new workers are added to the registry throughout the year.
+A worker will be connected with you as soon as they are available.
 Parents are strongly encouraged to recruit workers from their own community.